Simple traversable wormholes violating energy conditions only near the Planck scale: Static wormholes with a localized exotic matter

 which is not the Taylor series.
 Equation~(\ref{expand-r}) shows that the spacetime (\ref{semi-vacuum}) is asymptotically flat as $x\to \pm \infty$ with the vanishing ADM mass~\cite{ChruscielLecture}.
 As a result, the spacetime (\ref{semi-vacuum}) represents an asymptotically flat static traversable wormhole with a single wormhole throat at $x=0$, of which Penrose diagram is given by Fig.~\ref{wormhole}.

-A fascinating property of the wormhole (\ref{semi-vacuum}) is that all the standard energy conditions are violated only around the throat at $x=0$.
-This is a sharp difference from the simplest class of the Ellis-Bronnikov wormhole~\cite{Ellis1973,Bronnikov1973}, described by the spacetime (\ref{semi-vacuum}) with $r(x)=\sqrt{x^2+l^2}$.
+A fascinating property of the wormhole (\ref{semi-vacuum}) is that the standard energy conditions are violated only around the throat at $x=0$.
+This is a sharp difference from the massless Ellis-Bronnikov wormhole~\cite{Ellis1973,Bronnikov1973}, described by the spacetime (\ref{semi-vacuum}) with $r(x)=\sqrt{x^2+l^2}$.
 In this case, all the standard energy conditions are violated everywhere because of $r''=l^2/(x^2+l^2)^{3/2}>0$.